'Intelligence success of the century': the CIA overheard half the world using a device created by the Russians

 History of Crypto.
 With Russian roots.

-The first encryption machine was invented by Boris Hagelin, who was born in the Elizabethpol province (now the territory of Azerbaijan), after the revolution he left for his homeland, Sweden, with his parents.
+The first cipher machine was invented by Boris Hagelin, who was born in the Elizavetpol province (now the territory of Azerbaijan), after the revolution he left for his homeland, in Sweden, together with his parents.

 He came up with a portable encryption device in the early 1940s when he fled from Norway occupied by fascist Germany to the United States.
 The machine was compact enough to be used by the military in the field.
 She gained great popularity in the American army.